xinyen/Restaurant-Generator/README.md

 ### Frontend
 **To run the website**
 1. Clone client folder
-2. Run npm install
+2. Install dependencies by running 'npm install'
-3. npm start
+3. Start the client by running 'npm start'

 By default, the application will be available at http://localhost:3000.